 I do not have to choose a side.

 I believe I can pursue racial reconciliation, while simultaneously standing up for the unborn.
-I believe I can listen to and love people of color, without being a “Marxist.”
+I believe I can listen to and love people of color, and stand for justice without being a “Marxist.”
 I believe I can vote Republican without being a “racist.“ I believe I can assign value and honor to the immigrant, treating them with dignity & respect, while also promoting safety & security at our borders.
 I believe I can love my neighbor really well while also preaching and promoting sexual morals.

 I do not have to be pro abortion to be pro woman.
 I do not have to be anti-capitalism in order to be an anti-racist.
 I do not have to choose a side or accept your label.